What We’re Building Now

 This piece is shared as lived experience — not guidance, instruction, or advice.

-What grew from this wasn’t a new version of us.
+What grew from this wasn’t about becoming someone new.

 It was a different relationship with pressure.